 When I first started thinking about recipes for my cookbook Authentic Italian Desserts, I knew I had to include a few lemon recipes.
 And these cookies are one of our favourites.

 Italians cannot live without lemons.
-It’s difficult to hear of a sweet recipe from a Cake to a Pastry Cream that doesn’t include the zest of a lemon.
+It’s difficult to hear of a sweet recipe from a Cake to a Pastry Cream that doesn’t include fresh lemon zest.

 And these Italian Lemon Cookies are definitely not short on Lemon.
 These buttery shortbread type of cookie are even better with a simple lemon glaze or if you prefer a dusting of powdered sugar.